-- (1) (2)

-- (3) (4)

-- Our existing senior secured revolving credit facility provides for borrowings of up to \$25.0 million, of which \$15.3 million was available as of March 25, 2011 for working capital and general corporate purposes.
+- (2) - Our existing senior secured revolving credit facility provides for borrowings of up to \$25.0 million, of which \$15.3 million was available as of March 25, 2011 for working capital and general corporate purposes.
 At July 12, 2011, we had borrowed \$18.7 million under this revolving credit facility, including the approximately \$8.9 million we borrowed to finance our acquisition on June 24, 2011 of certain of the assets of Harry Wils & Co.
 We had \$72.5 million in term loans outstanding under our existing senior secured term loan facility.

-We had \$72.5 million in term loans outstanding under our existing senior secured term loan facility.

 Net of original issue discount of \$1.9 million.
-On June 24, 2011, we made a \$1.3 million payment to reduce the principal balance of our existing senior secured term loan facility.
+D June 24, 2011, we repaid approximately \$2.5 million of the outstanding balance of our existing senior secured term loan facility.
+Net of original issue discount of \$1.9 million.
+D June 24, 2011, we made a \$1.3 million payment to reduce the principal balance of our existing senior secured term loan facility.
 Reflects our balance sheet liability related to our senior subordinated notes due 2014 calculated in accordance with GAAP.
-Interest on our senior subordinated notes accrues at a rate of 20% semi-annually in arrears.
-Since October 201, we have elected to capitalize accrued but unpaid interest on the senior subordinated notes as permitted under the related note purchase agreement.
-As of March 25, 2011, total unpaid interest included in the balance of the senior subordinated notes as subordinated notes as permitted under the related note purchase agreement.
-As of March 25, 2011, total unpaid interest included in the balance of the senior subordinated notes as permitted under the related note purchase agreement.
-As of March 25, 2011, total unpaid interest included in the balance of the senior subordinated notes as permitted under the related note purchase agreement.
-As of March 25, 2011, total unpaid interest included in the balance of the senior subordinated notes included in the senior subordinated notes included in the senior subordinated notes since the issuance of the senior subordinated notes of the sen
+Interest on our senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes since the issuance of the senior subordinated notes since the issuance of the senior subordinated notes since the issuance of the senior subordinated notes accrued but unpaid interest on the senior subordinated notes income the senior subordinated notes accrued but unpaid interest on the senior subordinated notes since the issuance of the senior subordinated notes accrued but unpaid interest on the senior subordinated notes since the issuance of the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but unpaid interest on the senior subordinated notes accrued but u (3) (4) - (5) - We expect that our new senior credit facilities will provide for (i) a \$30.0 million senior secured term loan facility, maturing in July 2015.
+A \$1 increase (decrease) in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) each of total sockholders' equity, total capitalization and borrowings under our new senior secured revolving credit facility by \$4.3 million. assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-- (5)

-- (6)
+Adjusted to reflect the write off of \$3.094 in deferred financing costs for the indebtedness being repaid in connection with this offering and the redemption premium associated with the repayment of our outstanding senior subordinated notes of approximately \$0.8 million.
+As adjusted data does not give effect to the compensation expense associated with the equity awards that we will issue upon consummation of this offering, 50% of which will vest immediately and 50% of which will vest ratably over the four-year period following grant.
+We estimate that this compensation expense in the third quarter of 2011 will be approximately \$1.6 million.
+(6) - (7)